liuyu8721/DCNS/README.md

 ### Step 1 Weekly co-mutation community network
 #### Step 1.1 The affinity model for identification of paired co-mutations
 We model a mutation's tendency to be present or absent in a genome where another mutation is already present.
 This tendency to co-occur is measured by a new index insensitive to prevalence, α, proposed by Mainali et al. (2022) and termed to be an affinity metric of co-occurrence (see the original paper).
+We develop the 'CooccurMatrix.R' to generate the co-occurrence matrix  between every mutation pair for each weekly data.
+Then the affinity metrics are calculated through the 'AffinityModel.R', where the algorithm developed by Mainali et al. (2022) from the R package 'CooccurrenceAffinity' is invoked.

 #### Step 1.2 Co-mutation network and co-mutation communities